Because I’ve been to Pakistan three times from India and vlogged the entire trip, a common question I get from Indians is, “How can I visit Pakistan?”

 Both countries are paranoid about each others’ citizens being spies.

 Visa agreements are reciprocal.
 Pakistanis can only get the same visas available to Indians.
 For full information, see the India-Pakistan Visa Agreement, 2012.

 All Indians and OCI cardholders can visit a small slice of Pakistan with the Kartarpur Corridor.
 I’ve written a full FAQ on how to visit Kartarpur.

 Update: Many people are commenting asking how they can visit their Pakistani friends.
 You can try for a visitor visa, if that fails then you also have the option of meeting in the UAE.

 Misinformation Online About VISAs

-An Official Pakistan Government website says, “Tourist Visa: A non-extendable tourist visa valid for 14 days is issued by Pakistan High Commission, New Delhi” This out of date and the information is not valid anymore, we called the Pakistan High Commission, New Delhi and verified that.
+An Official Pakistan Government website says, “Tourist Visa: A non-extendable tourist visa valid for 14 days is issued by Pakistan High Commission, New Delhi” This is out of date, and the information is not valid anymore, we called the Pakistan High Commission, New Delhi and verified that.

 Let’s hope that one day this agreement gets updated, and Indians and Pakistanis can enjoy each other’s countries!
 The more we meet each other and realise we are brothers, the better the relationship will become.